richlegrand/dash/README.md

 1. You want to communicate the state to the client(s).
 In general, the state can change both because of client interactions and independent of client interactions.
 2. You want the client(s) to modify/affect the state.

 (1) can be challenging because there’s no push mechanism in Dash.
-We’ve played with [adding (hacking) a websocket before](https://community.plotly.com/t/triggering-callback-from-within-python/23321/6) and that has worked reasonably well as long as there’s a single client.
+We’ve played with [adding (hacking) a WebSocket before](https://community.plotly.com/t/triggering-callback-from-within-python/23321/6) and that has worked reasonably well as long as there’s a single client.
 (2) isn’t a problem as long as there’s a single client.

 So enforcing a single client sounds like it might be a reasonable solution.
 This restriction can be challenging to enforce though, and multiple clients/users/connections are usually a desirable feature.